easydatapy/easydata/docs/advanced.rst

         'discount': 50.05
     }

-As we can see in our result output, that only ``'discount'`` and it's value are returned, while ``'price'`` and ``'sale_price'`` item keys with it's values got deleted, but only after they were already processed by item processors.
+As we can see in the result above, there is only ``'discount'`` and it's value is returned.
+Both of the ``'price'`` and ``'sale_price'`` item key/value pairs were deleted, but only after they were already processed by the item processors.

 Item method
 ===========
-In some cases our item parsers just won't parse value from data properly due to it's complexity and in those cases we can make item methods instead of making parser instance on a model property.
+In some cases our item parsers just won't parse value from data properly due to its complexity and in those cases we can make item methods instead of making a parser instance on the model property.

-Lets demonstrate first with a parser instance on a model property to get more clarity.
+Let's demonstrate first with an parser instance on a model property to get more clarity.

 .. code-block:: python